Agriculture in Switzerland: Middle Ages

 The cities had a great influence on the evolution of agriculture from the 13th century at least.
 Disengaging from the pure subsistence economy, peasants belonging to the elite, began to sell their surpluses on the urban markets.
 As for the bourgeois, they invested in the lands close to their city to produce easy-to-sell goods there: wine, meat, vegetables, fruit, flax, hemp and tinctorial plants.
 Agriculture also suffered the shock of the processes described under the name of the crisis of the late Middle Ages: for example, ownership structures modified by demographic evolution, vagaries of agricultural prices, rationalization and reorientation of social relations and dependencies.

+The end of the Middle Ages and the beginning of the Modern era is characterized by a significant climate cooling, the Little Ice Age.
+Switzerland and a large part of Europe experienced at that time a greater frequency of cold and dry winters and springs with a tendency to wind, which is confirmed by historical research on the effects of climate: cereal crops, viticulture and dairy production all suffered from the spring cold (especially in April), generally followed by whole weeks of precipitation during the summer.
+In the phases of progression of the glaciers, more particularly between 1570 and 1630, the bad harvests due to the climate caused frequent high prices.